CheckPlz3432/TentWebsite/README.md

 I'm using
 - HTML
 - CSS
-- Tailwind.css
-- Bootstrap.css
+  - Bootstrap
 - JS
   - React (coming soon)

 Next Step:
+Finalize getting rid of tailwind.css and fixing the layout of the blog page, using an extra page as a template
-Fix button for linking to pdf and finish blog page layout Finalize adding tailwind.css and getting rid of bootstrap.css Add react.js to project at some point
+Add react.js to project at some point